SealEnthusiast/zelda64RomHack/README.md

 OOT/MM is crashing

-- Turn on 8mb ram andn overclocked CPU in your settings if needed.
+- Turn on 8mb ram and overclocked CPU in your settings if needed.
 - If you are on the physical N64 make sure you have an expansion pak installed.
 (The game has been tested to work on a NTSC N64 with an expansion pak, running on a SummerKart 64)

 ## Screenshots